dcbartlett/periodic_table_AI/README.md

 This is a proof of concept to test AI's ability to produce production-like code.
 A containing a log of what the AI generated and what human steps were taken can be found in the [LOG](LOG.md).

+You can view the live react app at [Github Hosted Page](https://dcbartlett.github.io/periodic_table_AI/).

 AI Used for this Project is ChatGPT 3.5

 ## Getting Started with Create React App